St. Paul's underground station, London (exit 2)

 “I’ve been going on London Walks for 20 years.
 I love London Walks.
 This is the best one I’ve ever been on.” the lady from Loughton 26 November 2017

 If you can’t make one of the regularly scheduled, just-turn-up, public Shakespeare’s & Dickens’ London walks do think about booking one as a private tour.
 If you go private you can have the Shakespeare’s & Dickens’ London outing – or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at email@example.com and we’ll set it up and make it happen for you.
+Ring Fiona or Peter or Niamh or Peter or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
 A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.

 A private London Walk makes a delightful, thoughtful and unusual gift.
 Be it a birthday or anniversary or graduation or Christmas present or whatever.
 Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that’s special.
 Memories make us rich.